FrederikTobner/JANUS/book/src/chapter-03-boot-process/multiboot-header.md

                                     Header
 ```

+[!side]
-> **Aside: Why "Multiboot"?**
+**Aside: Why "Multiboot"?**
->
-> Back in the 90s, every OS had its own weird boot protocol.
+Back in the 90s, every OS had its own weird boot protocol.
 Want to boot Linux?
 Use LILO.
 Want FreeBSD?
 Different loader.
 GRUB said "enough of this nonsense" and created Multiboot—a universal protocol.
 Now any OS that implements it can boot from GRUB.
+[/!side]

 > **Design Note: Boot Protocol Choices**
 >